Register a death

 The absence of supporting documents will not prevent the registration from taking place.

-Occupation and the full name along with occupation of their spouse or Civil Partner may also be required.
-The registration officer will need to know whether he or she was in receipt of any other government pension, in addition to Social Security benefits.
+The occupation of the person who has died and the full name and occupation of their spouse or Civil Partner will also be required, if relevant.
+The registration officer will need to know whether the person who has died was in receipt of any other government pension, in addition to Social Security pensions or benefits.

 The information will then be written into a register, and you will be asked to check all details carefully before signing to say that they are all correct.